 - All organics are to be dropped off in paper or certified compostable plastic bags (no regular plastic bags, please).

 - Larger items such as pizza boxes and paper egg cartons don’t have to be bagged.

 - No yard waste is accepted.

-- Recycle clean paper waste instead of bringing it to the organics drop-off.
+- Recycle clean paper and cardboard waste instead of bringing it to the organics drop-off.